 In isolation, machine vision is quite frankly useless.
 It will always rely on a software program for instructions.
 Machine vision is essentially all the hardware components that, when combined, provide an ‘eye’ within an operational process.
 The choice of hardware depends on the environment and desired outcome, but typically include one or more cameras, light sources and a processor.
 Machine vision is the ‘eye’, but needs the brain (the software) to interpret the image.
 This was limited to laborious and inflexible ‘hard-coded’ rules, until AI came along.

 AI as ultimate brain power

 From self-driving cars to voice recognition, artificial intelligence, or AI, has already found its way into society.
 Its application can be as broad as our imagination and seems only limited by the physical hardware it can tap into.
 In the case of industrial excellence, pairing AI with machine vision provides a highly advantageous proposition: a sharp eye on the process, feeding the images to an AI model trained to detect what the user wants to know.
 The two make such a strong team, that defects normally invisible to the human eye can be detected.
-Equally, the AI model can be trained to ignore inconsequential discrepancies (such as a fingerprints or dirt that do not affect the product).
+Equally, the AI model can be trained to ignore inconsequential discrepancies (such as a fingerprint or dirt) that do not affect product quality.
 The possibilities are endless.

 An additional benefit AI brings is its ability to continue to learn and improve.
 Further embedding defects to enhance quality output and accuracy is made possible thanks to the ‘human-like’ pattern recognition of these models.
-AI is the brain-genius that, when combined with machine vision, opens the door to new levels of operational excellence – and it is destined to transform manufacturing in the years to come.
+AI is the brain / the genius that, when combined with machine vision, opens the door to new levels of operational excellence.
+It is already transforming manufacturing and is destined to continue doing so in the years to come.